Michigan Medical Marijuana Program

 How to Apply For a Medical Marijuana Card in Michigan:

-Patients in the state of Michigan must annually renew medical marijuana recommendations, and then resubmit paperwork to get a patient card.
+Patients in the state of Michigan must annually renew medical marijuana recommendations, and then resubmit their application to get a new patient card.